 Step Three: Project Management

 When the client has decided to go ahead with our design and confirmed instruction has been received, their show information is then inputted into our operations system.
-Our highly skilled operations team are on hand to take responsibility for all the contractor related tasks set out by the show organizers and the online exhibitor manual.
+Our highly skilled operations team are on hand to take responsibility for all the contractor related tasks set out by the show organisers and the online exhibitor manual.
 Everything from health and safety to checking through the technical guidelines and form filling are done by our dedicated team.
 This high level of service is given to each and every client, giving them peace of mind and saving them a huge about of time.
 Our operations system tracks all the dates that are vital to the operations process.
 Show and build up dates, as well as due dates for services such as electrics, water and rigging.
 The operations system makes it easier for the Project Manager’s team to plan ahead and ensure everything is on schedule without the client doing anything.

 It is very rare the designs that are presented are the final designs for the show.
 At this stage in the process and following the receipt of any alterations, final plans are prepared and presented.
 Specifications of AV, furniture, lighting and decorations such as flooring, colour schemes etc. are finalized in these designs.
-After all the plans have been approved, by both the project manager and the client, they are then sent to the show organizers for approval.
+After all the plans have been approved, by both the project manager and the client, they are then sent to the show organisers for approval.

-Once approved – manufacturing can begin.
+Once approved – production can begin.

 Step Four: Stand Build and Installation

-Once the manufacture of stand components has begun dimensions for the graphic displays and branding are presented to the client for their designer or Marketing Agency to create final artwork for our graphic production team.
+Once the production/selection of stand components has begun dimensions for the graphic displays and branding are presented to the client for their designer or Marketing Agency to create final artwork for our in-house graphic production team.
 Once the artwork has been created the Project Manager orders the photographic quality images and logo’s to be applied to the final stand structure upon completion of the stand build.

 When the build-up for the show is near the fully prepared pieces of the stand are loaded onto trucks to be transported to the venue.
 At this stage we also load any AV or furniture requirements for the show, this maybe from our own stock or from our network of specialist suppliers.